Today's Articles

 *Sonny Boy Williamson was born on this date in 1914.
 He was a Black blues musician.

 Sonny Boy Williamson's innovative skill with the harmonica brought it to center stage as a lead instrument in Chicago blues.
-He also popularized the "call and response" performance technique with the instrument, delivering a vocal line, answering with his characteristically sharp harp riffs followed by another vocal delivery.
-The essential song that he performed were "Good Morning Little Schoolgirl," "Early in the Morning," "Whiskey-Headed Woman Blues," and "Shake that Boogie.”
+He also popularized the "call and response" performance technique with the instrument, delivering a vocal line, answering with his characteristically sharp harp riffs, and then delivering another vocal delivery.
+The essential songs that he performed were "Good Morning Little Schoolgirl," "Early in the Morning," "Whiskey-Headed Woman Blues," and "Shake that Boogie.”

 He is credited with composing many original songs that became blues standards, especially for the harmonica.
-He influenced a long line of superb harmonica players, including Junior Wells, Little Walter, and Rice Miller, also known as Sonny Boy Williamson II.
+He influenced many superb harmonica players, including Junior Wells, Little Walter, and Rice Miller, Sonny Boy Williamson II.
 Sonny Boy Williamson died in Chicago, Illinois, on June 1, 1948.

 To Become a Musician or Singer